 Every year, for even a fleeting moment, I buy into the promise of an endless summer.
 It’s hard not to in the middle of a Montréal heat wave in the middle of July.
 This year has been especially deceiving because even well into October we’ve had some unseasonably warm days and a few more coming up according to the latest weather forecast.
 But the nights are getting cooler and the evenings darker and certainly autumn is here, settled in with deep roots.
 My hydrangeas can attest to that.
 They have dried up; beautifully as they always do, as beautiful as they were when they bloomed, only now in hues of brown and red.
 They are blessed, these gems, to have this endless beauty long after summer has passed, and promises of an endless summer are broken on a cool autumn evening.
 And celebrations of new sorts begin.

 Autumn, here, is celebrated with simple delights such as apple pie.

-Apple pie filling is no big deal; baking apples; lemon juice to prevent browning; sugar or some other sweetener if you wish to avoid sugar; cinnamon for the classic apple and cinnamon combination; and some flour to thicken up the juices.
+Apple pie filling is no big deal; baking apples; lemon juice to prevent browning; sugar or some other sweetener; cinnamon for the classic apple; and some flour to thicken up the juices.
 But the glory of this pie is the pastry.
 For years, I suffered with an all butter pastry dough.
 Then I came across a simple recipe on Brown Eyed Baker that included sour cream.
 I replaced the sour cream with yogurt and all-purpose flour with whole wheat since that is what I had at hand and have never looked back.
-This pie pastry recipe is a true winner; it is flaky and buttery, it rolls out well and is so easy to work with.
+This pie pastry recipe is a true winner; it is flaky and buttery, it rolls out well (I’m not a fan of the press-in type of pastry) and is so easy to work with.
 Try it and you will never let it go.
 I promise!